luizec/CheckPoint-AppSec_-_K8S-demo/README.md

 (you can copy the commands from the profile of the agent protecting the asset)

-This will create an LB in AWS.
+This will deploy a LB in AWS.
 Need to create a CNAME record in your domain as follows:

 juice.yourdomain.com -> "A record of the LB"